-PGR Strategy for Europe Objectives PGR Strategy for Europe Targets Responsibility (main level/ responsible bodies) Type of action that ECPGR could undertake Potential sources of funding to cover the ECPGR action ExCo proposal for activities to be included in Phase XI workplan By 2030, an inventory of All countries in Europe include on-farm PGR conservation and management in national programmes and actions.
+PGR Strategy for Europe Objectives PGR Strategy for Europe Targets Responsibility (main level/ responsible bodies) Type of action that ECPGR could undertake Potential sources of funding to cover the ECPGR action ExCo proposal for activities to be included in Phase XI workplan 1.
+All countries in Europe include on-farm PGR conservation and management in national programmes and actions.
 National Support of On-farm WG activities contributing to Target 1 National funds/ EC project or external donor/ ECPGR grant P1 - Develop or improve an ECPGR Portal compiling links to existing national on-farm conservation and management strategies, programmes and initiatives.
-P1 - Carry out a survey to identify and describe ongoing on-farm PGR conservation and use examples at national and regional levels (Objectives; history; material and methods; links between ex situ and onfarm management; strengths, weaknesses and opportunities).
+P1 - Carry out a survey to identify and describe ongoing on-farm PGR conservation and use examples at national and regional levels (Objectives; history; material and methods; links between ex situ and on- farm management; strengths, weaknesses and opportunities).
 Focus on arable crops, vegetables, small fruits and top fruits (e.g. orchard meadows).
 By 2030, an inventory of on-farm landraces has been made in Europe, based on national inventories, compiled in close collaboration with local actors and organizations and with periodic updating.
 By 2030, valuable landraces' identified diversity is comprehensively conserved on-farm, complemented with ex situ back-ups, and is made available for sustainable use.
 2. A European Inventory of on-farm genetic diversity is formally established; a minimum set of passport and characterization descriptors for data exchange is defined.
-EURISCO/ Doc&Info WG/On-farm WG Design extension of EURISCO and implement it ECPGR- EURISCO budget line/ ECPGR grant/ External donor P2 - Set up a TF involving EURISCO/ Doc&amp;Info WG/On-farm WG to design the structure and requirements for a European Inventory of on-farm landraces (also based on methods and standards developed by PRO-GRACE for inventorying in situ maintained PGR) - Expertise on all types of crops should be present in the TF.
-P3 - Implement the necessary platform to receive onfarm data.
+EURISCO/ Doc&Info WG/On-farm WG Design extension of EURISCO and implement it ECPGR- EURISCO budget line/ ECPGR grant / External donor P2 - Set up a TF involving EURISCO/ Doc&Info WG/On-farm WG to design the structure and requirements for a European Inventory of on-farm landraces (also based on methods and standards developed by PRO-GRACE for inventorying in situ maintained PGR) - Expertise on all types of crops should be present in the TF.
+P3 - Implement the necessary platform to receive on- farm data.
 P2 - Provide training workshops on the existing methodologies and criteria for identifying material to be inventoried.
 P3 - Support on-farm inventory compilation in pilot countries and provision of data to the centralized platform.
-All landraces recorded in the European Inventory have ex situ backup in national genebanks.
-National Coordination/monitoring by On-farm WG National funds/ ECPGR Grant P3 - Working Group to coordinate the necessary safety back-up for a number of pilot countries and selected on-farm landraces.
+3. All landraces recorded in the European Inventory have ex situ backup in national genebanks.
+National Coordination/monitoring by On-farm WG National funds/ ECPGR Grant • P3 - Working Group to coordinate the necessary safety back-up for a number of pilot countries and selected on-farm landraces.
 4. Conservation and management guidelines for on- farm landraces have been defined in the context of the European collaborative programme and are implemented at local level.
-National and On-farm WG, in collaboration with stakeholders that are engaged in diverse conservation and management schemes Coordination/monitoring by On-Farm WG National funds/ ECPGR Grant P1 - WG to reach agreement at ECPGR level on conservation and management guidelines for on-farm landraces, based on the work done by WG, in collaboration with stakeholders that are engaged in diverse conservation and management schemes.
-P2 - Working Group to advise and support the implementation of conservation and management guidelines in a number of pilot countries for selected crops.
+National and On-farm WG, in collaboration with stakeholders 1 that are engaged in diverse conservation and management schemes Coordination/monitoring by On-Farm WG National funds/ ECPGR Grant P1 - Working Group to advise and support the implementation of conservation and management guidelines in a number of countries for selected crops.